annamariafloriano/EvoNutrSymb_Fattar_Louni/README.md

 Phylogenies contains the pipelines used for phylogenetic inferences.

-SelComm.R contains the commands for selection of orthologs for FLE phylogeny inference CLE_SelComm.R contains the commands for selection of orthologs for CLE phylogeny inference GetNtClusters.py is a python script to retrieve the nucleotide sequences of the protein clusters given protein clusters and input files (ffn, before translation to proteins to be used as input for OrthoFinder)
+FLE_SelComm.R contains the commands for selection of orthologs for FLE phylogeny inference CLE_SelComm.R contains the commands for selection of orthologs for CLE phylogeny inference GetNtClusters.py is a python script to retrieve the nucleotide sequences of the protein clusters given protein clusters and input files (ffn, before translation to proteins to be used as input for OrthoFinder)